Charles Blondin: Personal life

 Charles Blondin married Marie Blancherie on 6 August 1846, legitimising their son Aime Leopold, after which they had two more children.
 It is not known what happened to his French family after he went to the United States.

 While in the U.S. he married a second wife, Charlotte Lawrence in Boston, Massachusetts in 1852.
 Together they had five children: Adele (b.
 1854), Edward (b.
 1855), Iris (b.
 1861), Henry Coleman (b.
 1862), and Charlotte (b.
 1866).
-Charlotte died in 1888.

 In 1895, Blondin married again, this time in the United Kingdom.
 His third wife, Katherine James, had nursed him through a back injury earlier that year.
 Although much younger, Katherine survived him by only four years, dying of cancer in 1901 at the age of 36.

 Legacy

 During his lifetime, Blondin's name became so synonymous with tightrope walking that many employed the name "Blondin" to describe others in the sport.
 For example, there were at least five people working with variations of the Blondin name in Sydney in the 1880s, the most famous of whom was Henri L'Estrange—"the Australian Blondin".
 So popular had tightrope walking become, that one Sydney resident wrote to the Sydney Morning Herald to complain of "the Blondin business" that saw people walking on high wires wherever the opportunity arose.
 He noted that he had seen one walking on a wire in Liverpool Street in the city with a child strapped to his back.
 The practice which had become so popular was both dangerous and, the correspondent thought, likely to be unlawful, particularly in the risk of harming others.
 In reporting on the fall of a woman from a tightrope at an 1869 performance of Pablo Fanque's Circus in Bolton, the Illustrated London News described the tightrope walker, Madame Caroline, as a "female Blondin".

 Two streets in Northfields, London, are named in his honour: Blondin Avenue and Niagara Avenue; they were formerly the site of part of Hugh Ronalds' renowned nursery.
 Blondin Park in the same area is also named after him.